 Now for the new speakers.
 Attach the speaker to the mounting bracket, according to the included instructions.
 Connect the wiring harness to the speaker, then plug it into the Civic’s wiring connector.
 Mount the new speaker and bracket assembly in the door with the same screw you removed earlier, then reassemble the door panel.

-Replacing the coupe's rear deck speakers takes effort, but the actual job isn't terribly difficult (Crutchfield Research Photo)
+Replacing the coupe's rear deck speakers takes effort, but the actual job isn't all that difficult (Crutchfield Research Photo)

 Rear deck speakers

 The rear deck speakers can also be replaced with a healthy variety of aftermarket speakers.
 You’ll need to use a mounting bracket and wiring harness and, as noted above, you'll get a very nuce discount on those when you buy them from Crutchfield.

 The Civic coupe's rear deck speakers (Crutchfield Research Photo)

 The installation process depends on whether you have a coupe or sedan.
 In the 2-door version, you’ll have to pry up the rear deck to uncover the speakers.